dakshchordiya/Movie-Rating-Prediction/README.md

 * This folder contains different types of approaches to predict the sentiments of a user in his review.
 Each review can have a sentiment value between 1 and 10, with 10 being the best sentiment.
 * As presented in various research papers, the state of the art model for sentiment analysis currently is the XLNet model, I tried to utilise the variations of that pretrained model(Also tried Bert) to predict the sentiments of the user.
 * The Usage of various Code files is as follows:
-  - Download Dataset.ipynb(#Download Dataset.ipynb) : Download the various datasets to be used.
+  - Download Dataset.ipynb : Download the various datasets to be used.
   - Scraping Movie Reviews.ipynb : Scraping IMDb movie reviews and the ratings associated with the ratings of various movies.
   - Multi-Class Sentiment-regression-using-XLNet.ipynb : Treating the sentiment analysis as a regression task and predicting the rating associated with each review as a continuous value.
   - 08_sentiment_analysis_with_bert.ipynb : Uses the Bert pretrained model to predict the review among the following 3 categories : "Positive", "Negative", "Neutral".